 3. Lean In

 During the online interview, you should lean in as you are talking since doing so will give the impression that you are engaged in the process and interested in what the interviewer is saying.
-Of course, you don’t want to do it too much since constant movements can be distracting.
+Of course, you do not want to do it too much since constant movements can be distracting.

 4. Ensure Good Posture